Updates (October 2025 to December 2025)

 How is it useful?

-These charts provide insights into the policies being triggered most often so that you can fine-tune them according to your requirements.
+These charts provide insights into the policies that are most often triggered so that you can fine-tune them according to your requirements.
 For more information, see Policies.Top Enumeration Distribution

 Shows a Time Series and Donut chart with the count of enumeration rules triggered over time.